kassius/SimpleNoteIndex/README.md

 simple-note-directory
 =====================

-Simple and beautiful formatted note directory.
+Simple and beautiful formatted note directory using markdown syntax.